DennisCoding/wrangling-genomics/00-readQC.md

     mkdir dc_workshop/docs
     mkdir dc_workshop/results
     ```
 > The sample data we will be working with is in a hidden directory (placing a '.' in front of a directory name hides the directory.
-In the next step we will move some of those hidden files into our new dirctories to start our project.
+In the next step we will move some of those hidden files into our new directories to start our project.
 3. Move our sample data to our working (home) directory

     ```bash